Fishing industry in Pakistan: Methods

+Shrimp fishing

-The shrimp fishery is very meaningful because of foreign exchange earned and employment produced from it.
+Shrimp fishing is a major part of Pakistan's fishing industry, because of the foreign exchange it earns and employment it creates.
 It is only permitted in province of Sindh.
+Most shrimp is caught via trawling.
 Commercial shrimp trawling started in 1958, after the MFD introduced mechanization of larger fishing vessels.
-Now almost all of the shrimp trawlers are equipped with winches for net hauling.
-However, shrimp can also be caught by the use of cast net, which is locally termed 'thukri'.
-The catching is mainly carried out in shallow depths from October to March.
-It is also caught in estuaries and brackish waters from July to September.
-The catch is then processed frozen for the objective of exporting to North American and European Union markets.
+Now, almost all shrimp trawlers are equipped with winches for net hauling.
+However, shrimp is also caught using the cast net, which is locally termed thukri.
+Shrimp fishing is mainly carried out in shallow depths, from October to March, and estuaries and brackish waters, from July to September.
+The catch is then processed and frozen for export to North American and European markets.